tpierrain/Value/Readme.md

 ### Reverse the trend (Value Types vs. Entities)

 An *Entity* is a object that has a changeable state (often made by combining Value Objects) for which we care about its identity.
-Even if the category you pick will strongly depends on your business context (*there is no silver bullet*), here is some basic samples to better grasp the difference between *Value Types* and *Entities*:
+Even if the choice you make will strongly depends on your business context (*there is no silver bullet*), here is some basic samples to better grasp the difference between *Value Types* and *Entities*:

  - __*Value types*__: cards of a poker hand, a speed of 10 mph, a bank note of 10 euros (unless you are working for a Central Bank which need then to trace every bank notes --> Entity), a user address